hackbinghamton/WebDevelopmentWorkshop/Intro to HTML and CSS/README.md

 		<label for="pet5">Rabbit</label>
 	</form>
 ```
 This checklist finds out what pets a user owns.
-It would display similar to the ```radio``` type, but with checkboxes as opposed to buttons.
+It would display something similar to the ```radio``` type, but with checkboxes as opposed to buttons.

-Now the user has submitted their response to our form... what now?
+Now that the user has submitted their response to our form... what's next?
 The ```action``` attribute will tell our site where to send the user's data from here.
 This attribute affects the ```form``` element.
 So it should be placed within the ```form``` tag, like so:
 ```html
     <form action="/foodDecider.php">
 	    <label for="food">What is your favorite food?</label>